 Amavasya is very unauspicious in Hinduism.
 Amavasya tithi is considered good to perform Shraddha rituals for ancestors; and is not suitable for any auspicious work.
 Amavasya falling on Monday is known as Somvati Amavasya.
 And Amavasya falling on Saturday is known as Shani Amavasya.
 Here are all Amavasya dates with important festivals associated with these dates.

-Find all Amavasya Dates in the year 2021 are as follows:
+All Amavasya Dates in the year 2022 are as follows:

 Note: Amavasya tithi is very unauspicious.
 So do not collect panchang for Amavasya dates from unknown sources.

-Vaishakh Amavasya (Tuesday, May 11); according to religious beliefs, the Treta Yuga started from this month.
+According to religious beliefs, the Treta Yuga started this month.
 Due to this, the religious importance of Vaishakh Amavasya increases even more.
 In South India, Shani Jayanti is celebrated on Vaishakh Amavasya.

-Jyeshtha Amavasya (Thursday, June 10) is observed as Shani Jayanti; the birthday of Lord Shani.
+Shani Jayanti is observed on Jyeshtha Amavasya.
 On Shani Jayanti devotees keep fast to please Lord Shani and visit Shani temples to seek the blessing of Lord Shani.
 Vat Savitri vrat is also observed on this Amavasya; by married women for the long life of their husbands.

-Ashadh Amavasya falls on 9- 10 July 2021.
-It is considered very important from a religious point of view.
+Ashadh Amavasya is considered very important from a religious point of view.
 Because this day is very good for charity and Shradha for the peace of ancestors.
 Bathing on holy rivers has special significance on this day.

 Shravan Amavasya (Sunday, August 8): Shravani Amavasya and Hariyali Amavasya celebrate on this day.
 Hariyali Amavasya dedicates to Lord Shiva.
 Devotees worship Him with full devotion and seek His blessings for good rains and bountiful harvest.